complyue/hbi/Readme.md

-**functions** in essense, see Mechanism) to accommodate the **landing** of the _peer-scripting-code_ from the other end, a service process defines both its [API](https://en.wikipedia.org/wiki/Application_programming_interface) and the effect network protocol to access the API, at granted efficience.
+**functions** in essense, see Mechanism) to accommodate the **landing** of the _peer-scripting-code_ from the other end, a service process defines both its [API](https://en.wikipedia.org/wiki/Application_programming_interface) and the effect network protocol to access the API, at granted efficiency.

 Such network protocols are called **API Defined Protocol**s.